The main parties involved in resolving a workers’ compensation claim dispute include:

 It’s an independent statutory organisation that, where possible, resolves complaints made by workers about insurers.

-For more information on how WIRO might assist you with your disputes, see Legal costs.
+For more information on how IRO might assist you with your disputes, see Legal costs.

-The WCC is an independent statutory tribunal that handles disputes about workers compensation.
+The PIC is an independent statutory tribunal that handles disputes about workers compensation.

 - liability for an injury

 - injury management.